Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 This work can be done by hand but is tedious and time-consuming for larger datasets and the work is highly redundant.
 By using a template to describe the set of triples we wish to generate, this work becomes more efficient and potentially less error-prone.

+The script `annotate.py` shows an example of how to annotate a dataset.
-The script `annotate.py` reads in an annotation template file (CSV format) and produces and semantic observations graph for the data inside a CSV file.
+Itreads in an annotation template file (CSV format) and produces and semantic observations graph for the data inside a CSV file.

 The script `csvtotriples/skeleton.py` generates an empty (skeleton) annotation template and is a good place to start when creating an annotation template for a new dataset.

 ## Template File